tekmanic/docker-templates/README.md

 # Description

-unRAID Docker Templates for Docker images in the "binhex" repository.
+unRAID Docker Templates for Docker images in the "tekmanic" repository.

 ## Usage